 Some recipes also include sesame seeds or barley, but the basic horchata is rice-water or rice-milk, sugar, cinnamon and vanilla.

-After straining the rice water you can then add the cinnamon vanilla simple syrup, making it sweet on some days and light on others.
-This works well if you are making horchata for a crowd as sweetness preferences are all over the board.
+After straining the rice water you end up with a base that you can pour into a glass, and then add the level of sweetness you prefer by adding the simple syrup , stir and add ice.
+This also works well if you are making horchata for a crowd as sweetness preferences are all over the board.

-I also found many variations on whether to pulverize the rice to a powder alone, or with the water, or in stages.
+In researching horchata methods, I found many variations on whether to pulverize the rice to a powder alone, or with the water, or in stages.

 I tried 3 different methods and found that pulverizing the rice without water and then soaking the powder in water overnight before straining provided the lightest texture while still maintaining the rice flavor.
-The method and recipe I used is in the recipe card below.
+This is the method I detail in the recipe card below.

 What to serve with Mexican horchata

 The rich creamy base of horchata pairs wonderfully with this simple recipe for chile lime peanuts.
-Serve the peanuts with horchata cocktails or non-alcoholic horchata….it’s all good!
+Horchata also is a perfect match with spicy food, with the milky creaminess taking the edge off the heat.

 DIY Horchata with Cinnamon Simple Syrup